karihollobaugh/karihollobaugh/README.md

 ### My name is Kari.
-I'm new to coding and excited to see where Tech Elevator will take all of us this summer.
+Thanks for checking out my GitHub!

 <!--
 **karihollobaugh/karihollobaugh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.